A Java library to make mathematical animations

 shift, rotate and scale are particular cases of a more general affine transform implemented by the AffineJTransform class.
 This class defines general affine transforms in the 2D plane, and has several static convenience methods for some of the most common transforms:

-The createTranslationTransform(Vec v) or createTranslationTransform(Point A, Point B) creates a traslation transform.
+The createTranslationTransform(Vec v) or createTranslationTransform(Point A, Point B) creates a translation transform.
 The shift command is just a shortcut for this transform.

 The create2DRotationTransform(Point center, double angle) creates a rotation transform, which is used in the rotate command.